 - your GP

-Video Peer pressure
+Video Peer pressure and influence

 You might be worried that your child is feeling peer pressure from frenemies.
 You might also worry that this is having a negative influence on your child’s behaviour.

-In this short video, we hear parents’ and teenagers’ perspectives on peer pressure.
+In this short video, we hear parents’ and teenagers’ perspectives on peer influence.
 Teenagers say that they do sometimes feel pressure to be ‘cool’ or be part of a group – but they’re often happy just to do their own thing too.
 Parents say they try to encourage their children to ‘think for themselves’.